 Competition from UTC JCB still poses a risk to numbers on roll with admissions at Year 9 and Year 12.
-A new primary school, which is being set up by John Taylor Multi Academy Trust, is planned to open in September 2022 at Tattenhill.
-It will be situated in the catchment area of the John Taylor Free School.
+A new primary school, which is being set up by John Taylor Multi Academy Trust, opened September 2022 at Tatenhill is situated in the catchment area of the John Taylor Free School.